apaeffgen/PanConvert/readme.md

 ## License

-The software is licensed under the GNU General Public License.
+The software is licensed under the [GNU General Public License](docs/license.txt)